-We now present the behavior of the proposed control structure when facing some common disturbance scenarios, which highlights when the current proposal succeeds or fails.
-Under all simulations, a minimum flow at z_2 , $z_2^{min} = 60\%$, is desired, and the critical levels are chosen as H = 90% and L = 10%.
-In addition, as a compromise for maximizing immediate production and satisfying minimum flow constraints, the intermediate setpoints are initially chosen as $M_H = M_L = 50\%$, assuming that those objectives are equally important.
+The simulations represent some common disturbance scenarios, allowing us to highlight when the current proposal succeeds or fails.
+Under all simulations, a minimum flow at z_2 , $z_2^{min} = 60\%$, is desired, and the high and low level setpoints are chosen as H = 90% and L = 10%.
+In addition, as a compromise for maximizing immediate production and satisfying minimum flow constraints, the intermediate setpoints are initially chosen as $M_H = M_L = 50\%$.
 This choice will be further analyzed.

 First, we show that the structures have similar behavior when the disturbances do not affect the minimum flow constraint, and when these disturbances are only present for a short period.
-In Figure 2 we present a simulation where the steady-state bottleneck is at the process outlet with $z_3 =$ 100%, and therefore all nominal inventories are at a high state.
+In Figure 2 we present a simulation where the steady-state bottleneck is at the process outlet with $z_3 = 100\%$, and therefore all nominal inventories are at a high state.
 At t = 10 min, a temporary bottleneck is introduced at the process inlet, with $z_0 = 50\%$, and due to that, all levels are depleted, in order to keep production at the maximum.
 When the temporary bottleneck is removed at t = 40 min, all tanks are filled back, and operation is back to steady state, without affecting the production at the steady-state bottleneck.
-When the production rate is changed at the TPM at t = 80 min and t = 100 min, both control structures quickly respond accordingly, due to all inventory controllers being active.
+When the production rate is changed at the TPM at t = 80 min and t = 100min, both control structures quickly respond accordingly, due to all inventory controllers being active.
 Instead, if the temporary bottleneck on z_0 is instead removed at t = 90 min, see Figure 3, both control structures must reduce the flow at the original bottleneck.
 It can be seen that the proposed control structure must reduce the flow at z_3 earlier than the simple bidirectional structure, which is expected since there is less inventory to be used for rejecting the disturbance, as $M_3 = M_H$ initially.
 Additionally, both approaches tend to satisfy steady-state mass balances, working as consistent inventory control structures.